-10. Term and Renewal

-- Directors shall be elected and shall retire in rotation as herein provided.
-The Directors referred to in subsection 4.1(a) of the by-law shall be elected for a term up to three (3) years provided that each such Director shall hold office until the earlier of the date on which their office is vacated pursuant to by-law provisions outlined in sections 4.4 or 4.5 or until the end of the meeting at which his or her successor is elected or appointed.
+- 10. Term and Renewal - i) Directors shall be elected and shall retire in rotation as herein provided.
+The Directors referred to in subsection 4.1(a) of the by-law shall be elected for a term up to three (3) years provided that each such Director shall hold office until the earlier of the date on which their office is vacated pursuant to by-law provisions outlined in sections 4.4 or 4.5 or until the end of the meeting at which their successor is elected or appointed.
 Four (4) Directors shall retire from office each year subject to re-election as permitted by section 4.8 of the by-law.
-The Foundation Representative shall serve a term of one (1) year provided that such Foundation Representative shall hold office until the earlier of the date on which his or her office is vacated pursuant to sections 4.4 and 4.5 of until the end of the meeting at which his or her successor is elected or appointed. - ii) Each Director referred to in subsection 4.1(a) of the by-law shall be eligible for re-election provided that such Director shall not be elected or appointed for a term that will result in the Director serving more than nine (9) consecutive years.
+The Foundation Representative shall serve a term of one (1) year provided that such Foundation Representative shall hold office until the earlier of the date on which their office is vacated pursuant to sections 4.4 and 4.5 of until the end of the meeting at which their successor is elected. - ii) Each Director referred to in subsection 4.1(a) of the by-law shall be eligible for re-election provided that such Director shall not be elected or appointed for a term that will result in the Director serving more than nine (9) consecutive years.
 Such Director may also be eligible for re-election for another term or terms (to a maximum of six (6) consecutive years) if two (2) or more years have elapsed since the termination of his or her last term.
 In determining a Director's length of service as a Director, service to another hospital corporation prior to the Effective Date shall be excluded and not considered.
-Despite the foregoing a Director may, by resolution of the Board, have their maximum term as a Director extended for the sole purpose of that Director succeeding to the office of Chair or serving as Chair.
-Despite the foregoing, where a Director was appointed to fill an unexpired term of a Director such partial term shall be excluded from the calculation of the maximum years of service. - iii) A Director's renewal is not automatic and shall depend on the Director's performance.
+Despite the foregoing a Director may, by resolution of the Board, have their maximum term as a Director extended for the sole purpose of that Director was appointed to fill an unexpired term of a Director such partial term shall be excluded from the calculation of the maximum years of service. - iii) A Director's renewal is not automatic and shall depend on the Director's performance.

-AUTHORIZED BY: KHSC Board of Directors ORIGINAL ISSUE: October 2019

-CATEGORY: Board Effectiveness REVIEW DATES: September 2019, November 2021
+ISSUED BY: KHSC Board of Directors NUMBER: V-A-7 AUTHORIZED BY: KHSC Board of Directors ORIGINAL ISSUE: October 2019 CATEGORY: Board Effectiveness REVIEW DATES: Sept 2019, Nov 2021, Nov 2022 COMMITTEE: Governance REVISION DATE: June 2023 PAGE: 1 OF 1